haruka-takagi-datascience/haruka-takagi-datascience.github.io/README.md

 ## PROJECT OVERVIEWS

-Below is a description and brief overview for each data science project!
+<ins>textBelow is a description and brief overview for each data science project!</ins>

 ### Data/Statistical Analysis I: Housing Sale Price Analysis
 skdfjdslkfjsdkljfklsd